rhnfzl/reddit-stash/README.md

 ### Issues:

-- The dropbox isn't working at the moment because the token expiration, I need to find out a way to tackle that here, the main code `reddit_stash.py` works as expected.
+- [x] The dropbox isn't working at the moment because the token expiration, I need to find out a way to tackle that here, the main code `reddit_stash.py` works as expected.
+- [ ] The dropbox code needs to have the hashing mechanism, to make the upload faster.
+- [ ] The `reddit_stash.py` downloads all the file first and decides if the file is availble or not, implement early exit startegy while relevent fetching the content.
+- [ ] The file size calculation should be done once rather than in each iterations.